 What is Vlogging?

 Vlogging, short for “video blogging,” is a form of blogging that uses video content rather than written content.
 Vlogging is similar to blogging in that it’s a way to share your thoughts and opinions, but it’s done through an online video channel.
+Also, they are a visual medium, and are likely to get more engagement than text-based posts.

 More than 61% of vloggers upload more than one video a week.

-Vloggers create videos and publish them online through various platforms such as blogs, YouTube, or other platforms.
-While vlogging is becoming more and more popular, it has traditionally been focused on personal channels.
-The content of a vlogger’s video can revolve around just about anything.
-Some vloggers create videos about their lives, while others concentrate on sharing their expertise by providing advice and recommendations on a specific topic.
+You can create videos and publish them online through various platforms such as blogs, YouTube, or others.
+Next, in terms of content, it can vary from person to person.
+Let’s say some vloggers create videos about their lives, while others concentrate on sharing their expertise by providing advice and recommendations on a specific topic.
 86% of the vlog content on YouTube comes from YouTube creators.

 The Difference Between Blog and Vlog